 Do you have a natural hair care routine?
 No?
 You are in good hands.
-Or you want make your hair routine better?
+Or you want to make your hair routine better?
 Well, still in good hands.

-But first know this your natural hair isn't unmanageable, all it needs is patience and some simple natural hair techniques.
+But first, know this your natural hair isn't unmanageable, all it needs is patience and some simple natural hair techniques.
 Settling into a natural hair care routine might require a little getting used to but trust me you would figure it out.

 So to help you build your hair regimen we scoured the internet for the best natural hair care tips and routines from our favorite natural hair youtubers.